 Directors are encouraged to visit the Company's operations, and the Company strives to have at least one Board meeting per year include a tour of a Company site.
-The Company's November 2022 Board meeting was held in Durango, Mexico, and most of the directors personally attended a tour of the Company's Durango site in Mexico.
-The Company also organizes site visits for directors, so they gain additional insights into various aspects of the Company's business and our global operations.
+The Company also organizes site visits for directors, so they gain additional insights into various aspects of the Company's business and global operations.
 Site visits also give directors an opportunity to meet directly with management and other employees in those areas or regions.
+During 2024, certain members of the Terronera Special Committee (ad hoc) also visited the Terronera project in January, March, June, September and October.